nicarandar/nicarandar/README.md

 <h2 align="left">Last project</h2>
 <a href="https://quitatelamascara.es/" target="_blank">https://quitatelamascara.es/</a>
-<p>Responsive website for a theatre festival implemented with Astro🚀, React⚛ and AWS for the deployment</p>
+<p>Responsive website for a theatre festival implemented with Astro🚀, React.js⚛ and AWS for the deployment</p>

 ###